-- □ A process (task) is an instance of a program in execution.
-A program is just a passiveentity, but a process is an active entity. - □ To accomplish its task, a process needs certain resources like CPU time, memory, filesand I/O devices. - □ The OS is responsible for allocate these resources to process either at the time of creationor when it is executing.
+A process (task) is an instance of a program in execution.
+A program is just a passi veentity, but a process is an active entity.

+- ☐ To accomplish its task, a process needs certain resources like CPU time, memory, filesand I/O devices. - ☐ The OS is responsible for allocate these resources to process either at the time of creationor when it is executing.

 5) I/O device Management:

-- ☐ Manages the peripheral devices.
+Manages the peripheral devices.

-- □ Consist of policies and procedures for handling I/O devices.
+Consist of policies and procedures for handling I/O devices.

-- Allocation and de-allocation of resources.
+Allocation and de-allocation of resources.

-6) File Management:

-- \Box A file is a collection of related information or record defined by the user. - □ The OS is responsible for various activities of file management are - Creation and deletion of files and directories. - Manipulation of files and directories.

-7) Protection/Security Management:

-- □ If a computer system has a multiple processor then the various processes must be protected of one another's activities. - □ Protect resources and information against destruction & unauthorized access.

-8) Error detection and Recovery:

-- □ An error is one part of the system may cause malfunctioning of the complete system.
-Toavoid such a situation the OS constantly monitors the system for detecting the errors. - $\hfill\square$ The OS should detect such errors and handles them.

-CLASSIFICATION / TYPES OF OS:

-OS are classified into different categories according to their different features.
+File Management: A file is a collection of related information or record defined by the user.
+The OS is responsible for various activities of file management are - Creation and deletion of files and directories. - Manipulation of files and directories. - Manipulation of files and directories. • Protection/Security Management: If a computer system has a multiple processor then the various processes must be protected of one another's activities.
+Protect resources and information against destruction & unauthorized access.
+Error detection and Recovery: An error is one part of the system may cause malfunctioning of the complete system.
+Toavoid such a situation the OS constantly monitors the system for detecting the errors.
+The OS should detect such errors and handles them. Ш The OS should detect such errors and handles them.
+CL ASSIFICATION / TYPES OF OS: OS are classified into different categories according to their different features.
 Thefollowing section will discuss the classification of OS.

-Single user OS:

-- □ In a single user OS a single user can access the computer at a particular time. - □ The single user os is divided into the following types. - Single user, single tasking os - Single user, multitasking os

-Single user, single tasking os:

-- □ In a single user, single tasking OS, There is a single user to execute a program at aparticular system. - Example MS-DOS Single user, multitasking os: - □ In single user, multitasking OS a single user can execute multiple programs. - □ Example A user can program different programs such as making calculations in excelsheet, printing a word document & downloading into the file from internet at the same time.
-Advantage: - □ The CPU has to handle only one application program at a time so that processmanagement is easy in this environment.
+Single user OS: In a single user OS a single user can access the computer at a particular time.
+The single user os is divided into the following types.
+Single user, single tasking os Single user, multitasking os Single user, single tasking os: In a single user, single tasking OS, There is a single user to execute a program at aparticular system.
+Example - MS-DOS Single user, multitasking os: In single user, multitasking OS a single user can execute multiple programs.
+Example - A user can program different programs such as making calculations in excelsheet, printing a word document & downloading into the file from internet at the same time.
+Advantage: The CPU has to handle only one application program at a time so that processmanagement is D. easy in this environment.
+Dis sadvantage: As the OS is handling one application at a time most of the CPU time is wasted.
+As the OS is handling one application at a time most of the Cr O time is wasted.
+Multi user OS: In a multi-user os, multiple numbers of users can access different resources of a computerat a time.
+Ex: UNIX, Window 2000 Ba tch Operating System In the Batch Processing similar types of jobs are grouped together and they are stored on the card and that card will be submit to the system for the Processing.
+The system then performs all the operations on the instructions one by one.
+In a batch processing OS interaction between the user and processor is limited or there is no interaction at all during the execution of work.
+Advantage: It is simple to implement.
+Disadvantage: Lack of interaction between user and the program.

-Disadvantage:

-\Box As the OS is handling one application at a time most of the CPU time is wasted.

-Multi user OS:

-- □ In a multi-user os, multiple numbers of users can access different resources of a computerat a time. - Ex: UNIX, Window 2000

-Batch Operating System

-- □ In the Batch Processing similar types of jobs are grouped together and they are stored on the card and that card will be submit to the system for the Processing.
-The system then performs all the operations on the instructions one by one. - □ In a batch processing OS interaction between the user and processor is limited or there is no interaction at all during the execution of work.

-Advantage:

-- ☐ It is simple to implement.
-Disadvantage: - □ Lack of interaction between user and the program.